SanjayKairam/CS148-AudioVis/README.md

 1. SimpleSphere: Demonstrates a single object with lighting and a camera.
 2. Shader1: Demonstrates a simple custom shader (which should just color everything purple).
+3. Shader2: Demonstrates a dynamic shader (and how to pass attributes, uniforms to the shaders - so easy compared to OpenGL!).